EstherPlomp/TNW-PhD-Newsletters/README.md

     - ‘[Data Science in Python beginner course](https://github.com/semacu/data-science-python)’
     - Use emojis in Python: [pip install emoji](https://twitter.com/pybites/status/1323488121158356992)
     - Python libraries: [SMOP, a Matlab to Python compiler](https://github.com/victorlei/smop) and [spec2vec](https://github.com/iomega/spec2vec) for mass spectrometry data.
+    - [This presentation](https://www.youtube.com/watch?v=QSSgLflyisI&list=PLiX54geLkpPL4brRcYfnekp42PLJi5eEe) by Serena Bonaretti contains some nice resources (on slide 25, see https://doi.org/10.5281/zenodo.3939392) to learn how to use Python/Jupyter notebooks.
+    - [Nbextensions](https://jupyter-contrib-nbextensions.readthedocs.io/en/latest/) seems handy for Jupyter notebooks (headers, notifications when cells are done running, code folding).
+    - [Pylustrator](https://pylustrator.readthedocs.io/en/latest/) offers an interactive interface to find the best way to present your data in a figure for publication.
+Added formatting an styling can be saved by automatically generated code.
+    - Learn more about testing your Python code by listening to a [podcast on research software testing](https://podcastaddict.com/episode/116745171).
+    - [PEP 657](https://www.python.org/dev/peps/pep-0657/) tracebacks will annotate where exactly the error is happening in your code!
 - **R**
     - UseR!
 2020 presentations are available on the [useR!
 YouTube channel](https://www.youtube.com/channel/UC_R5smHVXRYGhZYDJsnXTwg)
       - [how to make your paper/code more reproducible](https://www.youtube.com/watch?v=KHMW8fV2NXo) by Anna Krystalli (see [slides](https://annakrystalli.me/talks/user2020.html#1) and [materials](https://annakrystalli.me/rrresearchACCE20/))